 I like to suggest using a Fibonacci sequence as a sending schedule.
 Use the sequence of 1,1,2,3,5,8,13,21,34 as interval day.
 The numbers are the first in the Fibonacci sequence.
 The sequence uses the sum of the two previous numbers to create the next number to the right.

 Fibonacci is the equation part of the Golden Rectangle formula found in art and nature.
-I suggest a re-engagement series if there is no sale by the 34th interval.
+If there is no sale by the 34th interval, I suggest a re-engagement series.

-You can wait a week then send an offer to re-engage.
+You can wait a week and then send an offer to re-engage.
 Suggestions are a freebie or special invite relating to the “Sunset Series.”
 Or the next in the line, such as the “Sunset Series Point Reyes.”
 If they continue to open your email, keep sending it to them.
-You never know where the tipping point is.
+But, of course, you never know where the tipping point is.
 That moment when a prospect turns into a buyer.
 So, please keep them in the loop since your only cost is content and maintenance.

-The above click link example is an engagement sequence.
+Link clicks are the usual method of kicking off an engagement sequence.
 Use engagement sequences to promote a product or service.
-An opt-in to a list or a link click trigger most engagement sequences.
+For example, an opt-in to a list or a link click triggers most engagement sequences.
 They can go on indefinitely for subscribers who open the email.
 The only stop trigger is a subscriber purchases art related to the sequence.

-When they buy, start with an onboarding sequence to welcomes and indoctrinate them.
-You can move them to re-engagement sequences to find additional interests.
-Not all your buyers know everything about all your artistic offerings until you tell them.
+Start with an onboarding sequence to welcome and indoctrinate them when they buy.
+You plan to can move new subscribers to re-engagement sequences to find additional interests.
+Unfortunately, not all your buyers know everything about your artistic offerings until you tell them.

 The Money Is in the Long Haul

-Selling art is a long game because even qualified buyers are only open-to-buying infrequently.
+Selling art is a long game because even qualified buyers only buy infrequently.

 Think about our version of my imaginary “Sunset Series.”
-With it, you change minds and build desire that speeds up buying decisions.
+You change minds and build desire that speeds up buying decisions with it.
 Then imagine you have three or four successful series.
 Marketing funnels that you have honed and polished over time.
 They are pulling in sales predictably.
 Besides adding to the series, your other job is to build your list.
 Keep finding ways to intrigue your targeted audience’s interest in a series.
 And refine your marketing as you go along.

 Abandon Cart Series

 I also recommend Moosend as an email marketing service.
-You’ll find this post on its blog, The Best Abandoned Cart Email Examples To Use Right Now + 5 Winning Practices.
-You work hard and invest your marketing dollars to get a prospect to your shopping cart.
+You’ll find this post on its blog; The Best Abandoned Cart Email Examples To Use Right Now + 5 Winning Practices.
+You work hard and invest your marketing dollars to get a prospect into your shopping cart.
 And sometimes they leave without purchasing.